A 10-step guide to getting along with your neighbors and dealing with difficult neighbors

 10. When talking to the neighbor on the phone or in his/her presence, do your best to stay calm and maintain a natural, friendly smile.
 It will usually go a long way toward avoiding an escalation of tensions.

-I hope this gives you some ideas that can be adapted to your situation.
-Feel free to contact me directly, but I will probably not have any more advice for you than what I wrote here.
+We hope this gives you some ideas that can be adapted to your situation.
+Feel free to contact our Association President directly at email@example.com, but we will probably not have any more advice for you than what we wrote here.

 Best wishes for resolving your conflict with your neighbor.